-ACM has a team of experienced Case Managers who specialise in working with adults who have enduring needs as a result of brain injury, spinal cord injury, cerebral palsy, or other complex conditions.
+ACM has a team of experienced Case Managers who specialise in working with adults who have enduring needs as a result of brain injury, spinal cord injury, cerebral palsy, stroke, amputation or other complex conditions or injuries.
 Their role is to ensure the best possible outcome for their client, and to support them to achieve the highest quality of life.

 Following the initial assessment we will normally complete a detailed report with a summary of our recommendations and associated costs.
 This will be sent to the solicitor, client and, where agreed, their family member.

 Once we have confirmation that all parties are in agreement to commencing Case Management, we will allocate and introduce a suitably experienced and qualified Case Manager to start work on the recommendations.

 Each Case Manager works with their own clients to establish goals and priorities, and develops a Case Management plan tailored to their specific needs.

 - Assisting with placements and transitional living;

 - Enabling a return to work;

 - Finding and organising holidays and leisure activities;